MultiSafepay/docs/content/integrations/ecommerce-integrations/magento1/faq/processing-refunds.md

 aliases:
     - /integrations/magento1/faq/request-refund/
 ---

+{{< alert-notice >}} You can process refunds in your MultiSafepay Control and in your Magento 1 backend.
+Refunds processed in your MultiSafepay Control may not appear in your backend. {{< /alert-notice >}}

 To process a refund or a credit memo from your backend, follow these steps:

 1. Log in to your Magento 1 backend.